cuijiyao01/docker-k8s-training/docker/Exercise 3 - Images.md

 Use the `docker tag` command to assign the name __*evil_nginx*__ to your new image.
 You might want to give it a release number, too.

-## Step 5: Lauching your custom images
+## Step 5: Launching your custom images

 In case you haven't done it yet, stop your existing container using `docker stop`.
 Launch a new container from your custom image, make sure its port is forwarded to the host and connect with your web browser to it.